-This paper, prepared in large part during a recent Isaac Newton Institute programme on multiple wave scattering, is concerned with the classical problem of scattering of time-harmonic acoustic waves in $\mathbb{R}^n$ , n=2 or 3, by a scatterer $\Gamma$ (assumed to be a compact subset of $\mathbb{R}^n$ ) that may have multiple components or other complicated geometrical features.
-We consider the sound-soft case, where the total field $u^t$ vanishes on $\Gamma$ , and satisfies the Helmholtz equation $(\Delta+k^2)u^t=0$ for some wavenumber k>0 in the open set $\Omega:=\mathbb{R}^n\setminus\Gamma$ .
-Our focus is on integral equation (IE) formulations of this scattering problem and their numerical solution $\mathbb{R}^n$ .
-Our particular interest is in scattering by fractals, which provide a model for the multiscale roughness of many natural and man-made scatterers.
+This paper, prepared in large part during a recent Isaac Newton Institute programme on multiple wave scattering, is concerned with the classical problem of scattering of time-harmonic acoustic waves in \mathbb{R}^n , n=2 or 3, by a scatterer Γ (assumed to be a compact subset of \mathbb{R}^n) that may have multiple components or other complicated geometrical features.
+We consider the sound-soft case, where the total field u^t vanishes on Γ and satisfies the Helmholtz equation $(\Delta + k^2)u^t = 0$ for some wavenumber k > 0 in the open set $\Omega := \mathbb{R}^n \setminus \Gamma$.
+Our focus is on integral equation (IE) formulations of this scattering problem and their numerical solution.
+Our particular interest is in scattering by fractals, which provide a model for the multi-scale roughness of many natural and man-made scatterers.

-In a sequence of recent papers [1-3] we studied scattering by fractal planar screens (i.e. scattering in $\mathbb{R}^n$ by fractal subsets of $\mathbb{R}^{n-1}$ ).
-In the current paper we show how the results of [1-3] can be generalised to scattering by fractal subsets of $\mathbb{R}^n$ that are not contained in a hyperplane.
-This is a significant novelty compared to previous contributions, greatly extending the class of scatterers to which our results apply.
-This generalisation complicates the analysis, because when the scatterer is a planar screen as in [1-3], irrespective of its smoothness, the scattering problem can be written as a coercive (sign-definite) variational problem by the results in [4-6], while in the general case considered here the integral operators involved are compact perturbations of coercive ones and we have to resort to Fredholm theory.
-This generalisation also forces us to use a novel Sobolev space setting for the integral equation.
-On the other hand, for the case where the scatterer is a planar screen, the analysis carried out here is in certain respects a simplification of that in [1-3], as the trace operator from $\mathbb{R}^n$ to a hyperplane (see Lemma 3.11) does not play a role.
+In a sequence of recent papers [1-3] we studied scattering by fractal planar screens (i.e. scattering in \mathbb{R}^n by fractal subsets of \mathbb{R}^{n-1}).
+In the current paper, we show how the results of [1-3] can be generalized to scattering by fractal subsets of \mathbb{R}^n that are not contained in a hyperplane.
+This is a significant novelty compared with previous contributions, greatly extending the class of scatterers to which our results apply.
+This generalization complicates the analysis because when the scatterer is a planar screen as in [1-3], irrespective of its smoothness, the scattering problem can be written as a coercive (sign-definite) variational problem by the results in [4-6], while in the general case considered here the integral operators involved are compact perturbations of coercive ones, and we have to resort to Fredholm theory.
+This generalization also forces us to use a novel Sobolev space setting for the IE. On the other hand, for the case where the scatterer is a planar screen, the analysis carried out here is in certain respects a simplification of that in [1-3], as the trace operator from \mathbb{R}^n to a hyperplane (see lemma 3.11) does not play a role.

 The contributions of the paper are several.
-Firstly, we write down in Theorem 3.4 a novel IE formulation of the problem that applies for any compact $\Gamma \subset \mathbb{R}^n$ .
-The scattered field is sought as an acoustic Newton potential $u = \mathcal{A}\phi$ , with an unknown density $\phi$ on $\Gamma$ satisfying a first-kind IE for some data g depending on the incident wave.
-The operator A, defined in (3.11) below, is a generalisation of the classical single-layer boundary integral operator, in cases where this is well-defined.
-Importantly, we prove in Lemma 3.3 that A is a compact perturbation of a coercive operator, so that all Galerkin solution methods are convergent, provided A is also injective.
-Using this result, in Theorem 3.4 we provide an IE-based proof of well-posedness for scattering by a general compact $\Gamma$ , generalising existing IE-based proofs for cases where $\Omega$ is Lipschitz or smoother (e.g., [7, Thm 9.11]).
+Firstly, we write down in theorem 3.4 a novel IE formulation of the problem that applies for any compact $\Gamma \subset \mathbb{R}^n$.
+The scattered field is sought as an acoustic Newton potential $u = \mathcal{A}\phi$, with an unknown density φ on Γ satisfying a first-kind IE for some data g depending on the incident wave.
+The operator A, defined in (3.11) below, is a generalization of the classical single-layer boundary integral operator, in cases where this is well-defined.
+Importantly, we prove in lemma 3.3 that A is a compact perturbation of a coercive operator, so that all Galerkin solution methods are convergent, provided A is also injective.
+Using this result, in theorem 3.4, we provide an IE-based proof of well-posedness for scattering by a general compact Γ , generalizing existing IE-based proofs for cases where Ω is Lipschitz or smoother (e.g. [7, theorem 9.11]).

-$$A\phi = g, (1.1)$$
+$$A\phi = \mathbf{g},\tag{1.1}$$